 How many solar panels a home needs is determined by many factors.
 First, solar companies must work with utility companies to calculate the home’s electricity usage over the past year.
 Month-to-month electricity use gives an accurate picture of the energy needs of the house.

 After collecting usage, the customer needs to decide on a solar panel.
-The solar panel size and type makes a big difference in how many modules the home needs for the production of solar energy and percent of system offset.
+The solar panel size and type make a big difference in how many modules the home needs for the production of solar energy and the percent of system offset.